-Analysis | Rich people prefer Grey Poupon, white people own pets: the data behind the cultural divide
+Analysis | What we buy can be used to predict our politics, race or education — sometimes with more than 90 percent accuracy

 “This is not a new phenomenon,” Kamenica said.
 “For the past 40 years, liberals and conservatives are disagreeing more each year.
 On every topic, liberals and conservatives are disagreeing more than they used to.”

-And their analysis of television-watching habits indicates that the nature of America’s media divide may be changing, even if its size isn’t.
+And their analysis of television-watching habits indicates the nature of America’s media divide may be changing, even if its size isn’t.
 In 2001, you could predict that someone was conservative if he or she hadn’t watched the Academy Awards or “Will and Grace.”
 By 2009, those cultural signifiers had been replaced by three major Fox News programs: “The O’Reilly Factor,” “Fox and Friends” and “Hannity & Colmes.”

 According to Bertrand, cultural factors such as television and movies matter because of how they enable (or disable) conversation and exchange between neighbors of different backgrounds and viewpoints.

 “We feel this sharing of culture is important,” Bertrand said.
 “There is a lot of focus in economics on human capital and social capital.
-We must also thing about cultural capital and the importance it has in our ability to get along.”
+We must also think about cultural capital and the importance it has in our ability to get along.”

 Methodology

-The researchers machine-learning approach combined elastic net, regression tree and random forest analysis.
+The researchers' machine-learning approach combined elastic net, regression tree and random forest analysis.
 As input, they used specific responses to three major surveys:

 - The American Heritage Time Use Study, now conducted by the Labor Department, asked between 669 and 10,210 U.S. residents per year about the time they spend on activities such as sleeping, working, yardwork and video games.

-- The General Social Survey, conducted by NORC at the University of Chicago, polls between 1,093 and 3,735 people per year on their attitudes toward myriad social issues such as trusting others, legalizing marijuana legalization, and approving of police striking a man.
+- The General Social Survey, conducted by NORC at the University of Chicago, polls between 1,093 and 3,735 people per year on their attitudes toward myriad social issues such as trusting others, marijuana legalization, and approving of police striking a man.

 - Mediamark Research Intelligence queries between 15,352 and 22,033 adults a year about thousands of consumer behaviors, such as owning a dishwasher, reading “Architectural Digest” and watching the “Teenage Mutant Ninja Turtles” movie.